 If you’re going to take advantage of these amenities, you will want to make sure you do so with some consideration of others around you.
+Many gyms around the country are going virtual with classes and motivation, with many using online gym management software to keep on track of everything.
 In the apartment community gym, personal hygiene can go a long way towards making you a valuable member of your community, rather than someone everyone tries to avoid.
 Yes, even in an area where you’re hoping to work up a healthy sweat, you need to pay a little attention to hygiene.

 1. Stay Home If You’re Sick

 Even if you’re on a 21-day challenge to work out every day, don’t go to the community’s gym if you’re sick.
 Others sharing the space with you do not want to catch your germs.
 If you must work out, pop in a video to do a workout at home, or give your body a chance to rest and recover from the virus, you’re fighting with a few days off.

 When it comes to gym etiquette, sickness refers to more than just respiratory or gastrointestinal illness, though those are important.
 If you’re sporting a rash, have athlete’s foot or jock itch, have ringworm, or discover any other unknown skin issue, you should stay home until you can see a doctor.
 Many of these parasites and infections are contagious, and people using the gym could contract it from touching an area you felt during your workout.